u-n-l/unl-map-js-docs/docs/pages/example/live-update-feature.md

 layout: example
 hideFeedback: true
 language:
   - JavaScript
 products:
-- MapLibre GL JS
+  - Unl Map Js
 prependJs:
   - "import Example from '../../components/example';"
   - "import html from './live-update-feature.html';"
 ---

 Change an existing feature on your map in real-time by updating its data.